 Haven't you ever marveled at the ingenuity of a website offering the HDMI cable that goes with a television?
 Never been tempted by the latest trendy book about vampires?
-Been irritated by suggestions for diapers or baby powder though your child has been potty-trained for 3 months?
-Been annoyed to see flat screen TVs pop up on your browser every year with the approach of summer?
+Irritated by suggestions for diapers or baby powder though your child has been potty-trained for 3 months now?
+Annoyed to see flat screen TVs pop up on your browser every year with the approach of summer?
 The answer is, at least to me: "Yes, I have."

 But before cursing, every user should be aware of the difficulty of building an effective recommendation system!
 Below are some elements on how these systems are built (and ideas for how you can build your own).

 The user similarity strategy.
-This involves comparing user purchase histories, either at the item level, or in terms of the characteristics of these products (brands, prices).
-The most common is to use clustering algorithms, with an ad-hoc distance for creating user groups.
+This involves comparing user purchase histories either at the item level or in terms of the characteristics of these products (brands, prices, etc.).
+The most common is to use clustering algorithms with an ad-hoc distance for creating user groups.
 The recommendations provided are then those matching the most popular items for members of the group.
-This strategy is useful on sites with a strong but versatile audience, to quickly provide recommendations to a user on which little information is available.
+This strategy is useful on sites with a strong but versatile audience to quickly provide recommendations to a user on which little information is available.

 The popular content promotion strategy.
-This involves highlighting product recommendations, based on the product's intrinsic features that may make it interesting: price, feature, popularity, etc. This strategy can also take into account the freshness or age of the content, and thus enable using the most "trendy" contents for recommendations.
-This is an interesting approach on catalogs where new contents are the majority.
+This involves highlighting product recommendations, based on the product's intrinsic features that may make it interesting: price, feature, popularity, etc. This strategy can also take into account the freshness or age of the content and thus enable using the most "trendy" contents for recommendations.
+This is an interesting approach on catalogs where new content is the majority.

 Obviously, one strategy is not always better than another!
 It is often a question of using a combination of techniques depending on the location and context.
-Thus, one strategy can be used on the main page, and another on the user cart.
+Thus, one strategy can be used on the main page and a different strategy on the user cart.

-Another approach is to maintain multiple algorithms in parallel, and then combining them.
+Another approach is to maintain multiple algorithms in parallel and then combine them.
 The combination itself (which algorithm is preferred over another) may be itself subjected to machine learning, using techniques such as multi-armed bandit.

 To build a powerful recommendation engine, an appropriate strategy should be implemented.
 The limiting factor will often be having suitable data (events, catalog, etc.).
 However, most of the necessary algorithms are known and mastered.
-If you want to implement a recommendation engine adapted to your website or mobile application, or more information about this, please contact us!
+If you want to implement a recommendation engine adapted to your website or mobile application, or you'd like more information about this, please contact us!
 Or, keep reading more about recommendation engines.